sunomura/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-desktopoptimization-gotodesktoponsignin.md

 ## XML Example

-The following XML output specifies to go to the desktop on sign in and to show Windows Store apps on the taskbar.
+The following XML output specifies to go to the desktop on sign in and to show Microsoft Store apps on the taskbar.

 ```
 <DesktopOptimization>